Resilience of Entanglement-Induced Coordination in Adversarial Environments: The Team-Based Quantum Sabotage Game: Game Logic and Measurement Sampling

 A critical aspect of the simulation logic is the method for determining the quantum team's action in each round.
-First, for a given round, the appropriate quantum circuit (Bell or W-state) is executed on the \texttt{qasm\_simulator} for 1024 shots, with the memory setting enabled.
-This execution produces a list of 1024 bitstring outcomes (e.g., \texttt{['00', '11', '00', '11', ...]}).
-From this list, a single bitstring is selected randomly, which then determines the entire team's action for that round, using the mapping $\texttt{'1'} \rightarrow \texttt{'A'}$ and $\texttt{'0'} \rightarrow \texttt{'B'}$.
+For a given round, the appropriate quantum circuit (Bell-state or W-state) is executed on an Aer-based simulator backend with \texttt{shots=1} (with the \texttt{memory} setting enabled), producing a single measured bitstring.
+This single joint measurement outcome directly defines the individual actions of all team members for that round via the fixed mapping $\texttt{'1'} \rightarrow \texttt{A}$ and $\texttt{'0'} \rightarrow \texttt{B}$.

-The total score for the round is then calculated by summing the individual scores (+1 for success, -1 for failure) for all players on that team.
-This process is repeated for 100 rounds.
+The total score for the round is then calculated by summing the individual scores (+1 for success, $-1$ for failure) for all players on that team.
+This procedure is repeated independently for 100 rounds, with each round corresponding to one realized joint measurement and one realized team action profile.